Davis v. United States (1990): Opinion of the Court

-Justice Sandra Day O'Connor wrote an opinion for a unanimous court, affirming the judgment of the lower courts and holding that, for purposes of 26 U.S.C. § 170, these payments were not charitable contributions "for the use of" petitioners' church.
-The Court instead accepted the government's interpretation of the statute: that a contribution or gift is "for the use of" a qualified organization only when it is held in a legally enforceable trust for the organization or in a similar legal arrangement.
+Justice Sandra Day O'Connor wrote an opinion for a unanimous court, affirming the judgment of the lower courts and holding that, for the purposes of 26 U.S.C. § 170, these payments were not charitable contributions "for the use of" petitioners' church.
+The Court, instead, accepted the government's interpretation of the statute: that a contribution or gift is "for the use of" a qualified organization only when it is held in a legally enforceable trust for the organization or in a similar legal arrangement.
 Justice O'Connor stated that the legislative history, the generally understood meaning of the language used, and the contemporaneous and longstanding construction all supported this interpretation.
-By contrast, Petitioners deposited the funds directly into their sons' personal bank accounts.
+In contrast, Petitioners deposited the funds directly into their sons' personal bank accounts.
 Although the sons promised to spend the money only on church-related expenses, they had no legal obligation to do so.
 Petitioners did not donate the funds in trust for the church.

 Justice O'Connor also concluded that the parents were not entitled to a deduction under 26 CFR 1.170A-1(g), as that regulation allows taxpayers to claim deductions for only the expenditures made in connection with their own contributions of services to charities.
 Petitioners were unable to claim a deduction for the funds as unreimbursed expenditures incident to a contribution of charitable services under Treas.
-Reg. § 1.10A-1(g) (1989) since the expenditures were not incurred in connection with petitioners' own rendition of services and they did not render the services.
+Reg. § 1.10A-1(g) (1989) since the expenditures were not incurred in connection with petitioners' own rendition of services, and they did not render the services.